2025 Forecast for Physicians Webinar

 • Saving primary care.
 Despite their undisputed position as the foundation of our healthcare system, Bauer said primary care physicians have been consistently unappreciated.
 Reiboldt agreed, saying these physicians have a significantly positive impact on the entire system, influencing everything from surgeries to inpatient services to ambulatory care.
 Future options for independent primary care physicians remain extremely limited however – employment by a hospital system, becoming part of a larger multi-specialty group, or changing to a concierge medicine practice.

-If you’re looking to gain your independence to practice your best medicine for your patients and achieve a rare work-life balance, then consider taking our brief STEP form so that we may determine if you’re a good candidate for concierge medicine.
+What is your outlook for 2025?
+If you’re looking for the independence to practice your best medicine and achieve a rare work-life balance, then consider filling out our brief STEP form to help us determine if you’re a good candidate for concierge medicine.
 Specialdocs Consultants is here to answer all your questions and guide you every step of the way towards building your concierge practice.

 Share this story: